MarkCummins-SETU/Scripting-for-Cybersecurity/Assignment2/README.md

 - **Feel free to ask me questions (In labs, lecture or online)**
 - **Remeember sloppy tools that “worked on my machine” are worthless**

-> You should use the sample code from the labs, however marks will only be awards for additional functionality added to the lab code.
+> You should use the sample code from the labs, however most marks will only be awards for additional functionality added to the lab code.

-## Required deliverables (every student) - A git repository with:
+## Step-by-step Checklist for Assignment 2
+1. Created a new private repository on github
+2. Invite mark.cummins@setu.ie as a collaborator on your assignment repository
+3. In your new repository
+   - Include a README.md with basic details about your project, how to start program etc.
+   - Include the AUTHORISATION.txt file
+   - Include a targets.txt file listing any targets used for testing
+   - Include the output from your script (results.json and results.csv)

-1. recon.py (executable CLI entry point)
+   - Include your main script recon.py (executable CLI entry point)
-2. requirements.txt (List any packages to be included)
-3. README.md with quickstart and examples
-4. AUTHORISATION.txt (see above)
-5. Example targets.txt used in testing
-6. results.json and results.csv produced by your tool on the example targets
-7. STYLE.md (short paragraph on design decisions & known limitations)
+   - A short video demo (max 5 minutes)

+## What to Submit?
+On Blackboard you should just submit the github link to your project REPO.
+You need to ensure that you submit the link on Blackboard and not just assume its done because youve added me as a collaborator.

+You also need to include alink to your project Video.
+I need to have access!

+## Project Report
+Your README.md file in the repository should be where you add all documentation for the assignment.
+This will be the report part of the project, so you shouldn't create a seperate report, just include everything in the README.md

+Details that must be included in your README.txt.
+(Pretend it's a random person on the internet who finds your repository)

+- Project Overview : What is this project, what does it attempt to do etc.
+- Requirements : List what libraries etc are needed to run your code.
+- Running the code : detail how the code should be run
+- Features: Clearly outline all features implemented (or attempted), and what exactly they do.
+- Reflection on project, how difficult was it, what you learned or struglled with etc. What could be improved etc.

+## Project Video
-8. A short video demo (max 5 minutes) showing the tool running on the example targets and explaining outputs, and program features.
+You need to include a link to your video demo (Your video demo is in place of the one-to-one lab demos we did for assignment 1).
+Your video should briefly introduce your project, and show you running and demonstrating each feature talking through what your program does/doesn't do etc. Sell it! be proud of what you've done and show it off.
+Show the tool running on the example targets and explaining outputs, and program features.
-9. Project Report, in got Repo, but also submitted to Blackboard with all required sections.

 ## Program behavior & CLI flags
 Implement recon.py with these flags and behaviors.
 Use argparse or equivalent.

-Basic required flags (Must implement these exactly.
-As many as you can):
+Basic required flags (Implement these exactly, as many as you can):
 ```
 --targets PATH         Path to file (one host per line; allow host or host:port)
 --ports PORTS          Comma list or ranges (e.g., 80,443,8000-8100)